-- 2. Hypothesis: The thesis must clearly state the hypothesis to be tested and must be in the form of a simple declarative sentence Whenever possible, the hypothesis should include a statement such as, "Our hypothesis is that XXX is statistically significantly different from YYY."
-Conversely, the null hypothesis may be stated. - De-identification and Authorship: The candidate must remove all wording in all areas of the thesis that would allow an examiner to be able to identify the institution where the study was performed.
+- Hypothesis: The thesis must clearly state the hypothesis to be tested.
+It is not sufficient to say "The objective of this study was to...."
+Whenever possible, the hypothesis should include a statement such as, "Our hypothesis is that XXX is statistically significantly different from YYY."
+Conversely, the null hypothesis may be stated. - De-Identification and Authorship: The candidate must remove all wording in all areas of the thesis that would allow an examiner to be able to identify the institution where the study was performed.

-The candidate must be the sole or principal investigator and should be the only author listed in the manuscript.
-Specifically, do not list co-authors, institutions or acknowledgements.
+The Candidate should be the only author listed on the thesis.
+Specifically, do not list coauthors, institutions, or acknowledgments.

-- 4. Subject Matter: The subject matter should clearly relate to the area of REI - 5.
-Research: The thesis must be based clinical or basic research performed during the fellowship period.
+- 4. Subject Matter: The subject matter should clearly relate to the area of FPMRS. - 5.
+Research The thesis must be based on clinical or basic research performed during the fellowship period.
 A review of work performed by others is not acceptable. - 6.
 IRB Approval: All research involving humans and animals must be reviewed and approved by the human or animal institutional review boards (IRBs) of the sponsoring institution.
 If the research is considered to be exempt from IRB approval, a statement from the IRB to that effect must be included with the thesis.

-- 7. Unacceptable Papers: The following are not acceptable for a Fellow's thesis: - a. book chapters - b. case reports or case series - 8.
-Potentially Acceptable Papers: Whenever possible, it is suggested that the submitted thesis be the result of work performed by the candidate in a laboratory setting.
+- 7. Unacceptable Papers: The following are not acceptable for a Fellow's thesis:

+- a. book chapters

+- b. case reports

+- c. case series

+- Potentially Acceptable Papers: Whenever possible, it is suggested that the submitted thesis be the result of work performed by the candidate in a laboratory setting.
 The study must have a clearly designated hypothesis to be tested.
 The hypothesis must be stated in the form of a null hypothesis to be refuted or not.